tim-band/geochron-at-home/README.md

 last two segments of `<path>`, which should match `<sample_name>/Grain<nn>`.
 * `./gah.py sample delete <name-or-id>` will delete the identified sample; there will be no interactive confirmation, so be careful!
+* `./gah.py count list` returns results of user counts
+* `./gah.py count upload <file>` uploads new user counts
+* `./gah.py genrois <path>` creates `rois.json` files for all the grains within `<path>`.
+Obviously the ROI paths are arbitrary, but other data is derived from the grain files present.
+This is necessary to upload grains if you have not created your own `rois.json` files.

+#### Example: Uploading a new sample

 So, for example, to create a new sample with all its images in an existing project (say `ProjectDEF`), you might do this: